hdavid/VCVRack-Holon.ist/README.md

 Holon.ist Receiver module for VCV Rack integrates with the Holon.ist iOS app and outputs CV control signals to VCV Rack.
 - 8 channels of CV control from Holon.ist to VCV Rack.
 - Per channel activity indicator, attenuator and low pass filter.
 - Multiple Holon.ist receiver modules can run at the same time.
-Each instance can be set to receive on its own bank, from A to H, allowing for a total of 64 channels of CV.
+Each instance can be set to receive on its own bus, from A to H, allowing for a total of 64 channels of CV.

 ### Demos
 We've put together some VCV demo patches that use the Holon.ist Receiver.
 They use the default mappings in the Holon.ist app.